swup/swup/readme.md

 ## Overview

-Swup adds page transitions to server-side rendered websites.
-It manages the complete lifecycle of a page visit by intercepting link clicks,  loading the new page in the background and smoothly transitioning between the old and new content.
+Swup adds **page transitions** to server-rendered websites.
+It manages the complete page load lifecycle and smoothly transitions between the current and next page.
+In addition, it offers many other quality-of-life improvements like **caching**, **smart preloading**, native browser history and enhanced **accessibility**.

-Its goal is to make it effortless to add page transitions to a site, while providing lots of other quality-of-life improvements.
+Make your site feel like a snappy single-page app — without any of the complexity.

 ## Features